Sign In / Sign Out

 Fun Fact: I have more food allergies than I can count on both hands, but it doesn't stop me from being adventurous with trying out different foods.

 Top five strengths: Arranger, Individualization, Developer, Relator, Empathy

-These experiences working in Residence Life and Academic Advising has led Amanda to Arizona State University working in the First-Year Success Center.
+These experiences working in residence life and academic advising have led Amanda to Arizona State University working in the First-Year Success Center.
 Amanda’s overall goal is to ensure all resources are given to students to assist them in succeeding and graduating with their degree to complete their individual puzzles.